 While tracing transactions from the Monthly Activity Report to the Monthly Balancing Sheet and finally to the Monthly General Ledger activity, the following recording errors and information deficiencies were discovered.
-On multiple occasions receipt dates, disbursements and/or Journal Entries were not accurately recorded on the Monthly Activity Reports.
-Of the transactions selected for testing, it was discovered that multiple licensing requests have been received per application, resulting in license transactions not properly being identified and recorded on the monthly activity reports.
+On multiple occasions receipt dates, disbursements and/or Journal Entries were not indicated or recorded on the Monthly Activity Reports.

-It is recommended that the Licensing Clerk write the issued licensing number and date on each corresponding license application and expand the Monthly Activity Report to also include the issued license number and date, so that a monthly, quarterly or annual reconciliation of license numbers can be performed and a turnover ratio can be determined.
-This control method ensures that each issued license can easily be matched up with its corresponding approved application, as well as accurately tracking both the processing time and the total number of each license being issued per year.
+The City Auditor recommends that the Licensing Clerk expand the Monthly Activity Report to include the issuance date and assigned license number, so that a monthly, quarterly or annual reconciliation of license numbers can be performed and a turnover ratio can be determined.
+This control method ensures that each issued license can easily be matched up with its corresponding approved application, as well as accurately tracking both the processing time and the total number of each license is being issued per year.